puppetlabs/puppet-docs/source/guides/deployment_guide/dg_intro_install.markdown

     SSLCACertificateFile    <path_to_your_purchased_cert>/ca_cert.pem

 After saving these edits, you'll want to restart the `pe-httpd` daemon.
 Also, make sure to leave in place the original pe-internal-dashboard cert, private key, and CA certs (at /opt/puppet/share/puppet-dashboard/certs/).

+### What's Next?

+At this point you should have a functioning installation of Puppet Enterprise.
+Your agents should be able to talk to the master and you should be able to see them in the Console.
+The next chapter will focus on setting up your work environment so you can start classifying nodes and automating your infrastructure.

 * * *